Life Insurance After a Divorce: Everything You Need to Know

 Removing Your Ex-Spouse From Your Life Insurance Policy

 You may be able to remove your ex-spouse as a beneficiary of your life insurance policy.
 It depends on the court-ordered divorce agreement's terms and conditions.
-For example, you may want a requirement for both spouses to keep life insurance on the ex-spouse so they can care for minor children in the event of one parent's death.
+For example, the life insurance divorce decree may require both spouses to keep life insurance for the ex-spouse so they can care for minor children in the event of one parent's death.

 Whether you can remove an ex-spouse as a beneficiary depends on the type of beneficiary they are.
 You can change a revocable beneficiary without getting permission or consent from the existing beneficiary.
 For example, you might name a parent or sibling as beneficiary while single but change it to your spouse or child after you get married.